thirumalaics/2024_learning_vault/Hadoop, the definitive guide/Chapter 3.md

 				- inefficient as the file system has to piece together data which is an overhead
 			- internal fragmentation:
 				- piece of data does not fully utilize the block size provided
+	- fits well with replication for providing fault tolerance and availability
+		- blocks that make up the file are replicated by replication factor across physically separate machines
+		- if a block becomes unavailable, a copy can be read from another location
+		- a block that is unavailable due to corruption or machine failure can be replicated from its alternate locations to bring back the replication factor to normal
+		- `hdfs fsck / -files -blocks`
+			- lists the blocks that make up each file in the filesystem
 - md of a file is stored stored with each an every block
 	- md is centralized or in other words managed by a diff entity called name node server
 		- data distributed, md centralized